hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - offline detection engines
     - <span style="color: #bb6600;">TETRA</span>: Windows
     - <span style="color: #bb6600;">ClamAV</span>: Mac and Linux
-  - option to show a list of all files that have been executed w/ AMP for Endpoints: <span style="color: #bb6600;">prevalence</span>
-  - create a policy to block endpoint executing an infected file: <span style="color: #bb6600;">upload the hash</span> for the file to the policy
-  - action of a created custom file policy for discovering an attack 1) propagating through their network via a file; 2) discovered during testing that the scans are not detecting the file as an indicator of compromise; 3) tracked in the future and ensured no other endpoints execute the infected file: <span style="color: #bb6600;">block the application that the file was using to open</span>
-  - custom detection policy
-    - not 64 characters and none zero hash: upload a hash created <span style="color: #bb6600;">using MD5 instead of SHA-256</span>
-    - config in <span style="color: #bb6600;">advanced detection policies</span> required to detect for MD5 signature
-  - importance of patching strategy for endpoint: <span style="color: #bb6600;">known vulnerabilities are targeted</span> and <span style="color: #bb6600;">having a regular patch cycle reduces risks</span>
-  - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>
-  - a custom detection policy to add specific MD5 signatures by config created in the simple detection policy section but not work: <span style="color: #bb6600;">detections for MD5 signatures must be configured in the advanced custom detection policies</span>
-  - a difference between Cisco AMP for Endpoints and Cisco Umbrella: Cisco AMP for Endpoints prevents, detects, and responds to attacks <span style="color: #bb6600;">before damage can be done</span>, and Cisco Umbrella provides <span style="color: #bb6600;">the first line of defense against Internet threats.</span>

 - Umbrella
   - secure <span style="color: #bb6600;">Internet gateway</span> in the cloud that provides a security solution that protects endpoints on and off the network against threats on the Internet by using <span style="color: #bb6600;">DNS</span>